dinesh-ax/axway-open-docs/content/en/docs/operational_insights/_index.md

 ## Monitoring and reporting with API Gateway Analytics

-After you integrate Operational Insights component to you API Gateway Manger, you can avail of better performance to monitor the traffic of your APIs, and you can make use of a large range of Kibana dashboard to support you to understand and analyze your data from different perspectives.
+After you integrate Operational Insights to your API Gateway Manger, you can avail of better performance to monitor the traffic of your APIs, and you can make use of a large range of Kibana dashboards to support you to understand and analyze your data from different perspectives.

 For more information, see [Enable monitoring and metrics](/docs/operational_insights/op_insights_monitoring/).